LivingstonPradeep/aviv-qa-technical-test/tests/README.md

 #### Data-Driven Testing

 - Externalized test data is stored in YAML files for scalability and ease of maintenance.
+- There is no restriction to where the test data files are placed but its recommended to be placed inside `tests/playwright/test-data/` directory.
 - Tests are parameterized to run with multiple data sets.
 - Maintains a clear separation between test data and test logic.
 - Includes both positive and negative test scenarios to ensure robustness.